mdlincoln/mdlincoln.github.io/pages/plotly.md

 1. How did the balance of genres in the Dutch galleries change over the course of the twentieth century?
 2. How did the chronology of Dutch art represented in the Dutch galleries change over the course of the twentieth century?
-3. What are the most efficient visualizations for representing the predilections of different collectors and curators?
+3. What are the most efficient visualizations for representing the predilections of different collectors and curators for genre?
+For date?
+What about scale and orientation?
+(Don't forget to try the often-ignored boxplot!)

-***

 # Exercise 2: British Art Sales from the GPI